orakaro/rainbowstream/README.rst

 Interactive Mode
 ^^^^^^^^^^^^^^^^

-While your personal stream is continued, you are also ready to tweet, search, reply, retweet, etc. directly from your console.
+While your stream is continued, you are also ready to tweet, search, reply, retweet, etc. directly from your console.
 Simply type ``h`` and hit the Enter key to see the help.

 Input is in interactive mode.
-It means that you can use the arrow keys to move up and down through the history, tab-autocomplete or double-tab to view available suggestions.
-Input history from previous run is also available.
+It means that you can use the arrow keys to move up and down through the history, tab-autocomplete, or double-tab to view available suggestions.
+Input history from the previous run is also available.

 `Read the docs`_ for available commands.